LSEG-API-Samples/Article.EMA.Kotlin.RTO/README.md

 }
 ```

-That’s all I have to say about Kotlin introduction
+That’s all I have to say about Kotlin introduction.

 ## <a id="prerequisite"></a>Prerequisite